Baked French Fries

 Step Thirteen: Remove “Heated” Cookie Sheet – Place Potatoes on Cookie Sheet – Bake

-This is my favorite step, remove the “heated” cookie sheet from the oven and place the seasoned potatoes in a single layer on the cookie or baking sheet.
-You will hear the pan sizzle as you place them on the cookie sheet.
-This is exactly what you want to hear.
+My favorite step is removing the “heated” cookie sheet from the oven and placing the seasoned potatoes in a single layer on the cookie or baking sheet.
+You will hear the pan sizzle as you place it on the cookie sheet, precisely what you want to hear.
 Put the pan back into the oven.
-You’ll bake them for 20-25 minutes and flip the potatoes over and bake another 20-25 minutes, or until they are golden brown.
+Bake the potatoes for 20-25 minutes, flip them over, and bake another 20-25 minutes or until golden brown.

 Finished Product